 Early legends dwelt on the tortures Agatha endured and artists through the centuries have pictured the legends in art.
 Are they unreal?
 The real-life recent story of St. Josephine Bakhita, the African woman from the Sudan whom we remember February 8th, may suggest they are not.
 She was an abused woman who remained unbroken and strong in spite of diabolic evil.
 Like Agatha, God’s grace made her strong.

 The list of early saints in our 1st Eucharistic Prayer comes from St. Gregory the Great, scholars say.
 Barbarian invaders swept over the Italian peninsula in his day, plundering, burning and destroying.
 It was the worst of times, and many Romans, among them the well-to-do residents of the Celian Hill, where Gregory lived, left the city as fast as they could.

 The saints in the Roman canon became Gregory’s army, his enduring support.
-He saw them as friends at his side; when others left, they were still there.
+He turned to them as friends, when others left.
 Their shrines in Rome were fortresses that sustained his church and its people.
 Saints John and Paul, soldier saints; Saints Cosmos and Damian, the doctors who cured and didn’t mind not getting paid, Saint Lawrence, who took care of the poor.
 Agatha, Cecilia, Agnes–strong women of faith who wouldn’t give in, not matter what.

 We pray at the Eucharist “in union with the whole church.”
 We look to the saints in heaven as well as those on earth.
 At all times we draw strength from the whole church, the saints living among us and those in glory; all have their strength from Jesus Christ and offer their gifts to us.